ivanperez-haskell/docs-introgameshaskell/README.md

 perfectly.
 From that, creating your first hello world and running it on your phones should be trivial.

+When you have your Haskell game running on desktop and want to distribute it for Android, drop me an email and I'll help you get it running.
+You'll need to create an Android project, a Java class and a small C program, but I can send you mine.

+Recommendation: In your games, do not use print/putStrLn, or your code won't work well on Android.

 # Libraries

 SDL (Simple DirectMedia Layer) is a collection of libraries that provides basic